-Biography: Logan Carroll Berry was born May 8, 1901, in Starke, Bradford County, Florida to Dr. Ned C. Berry and the former Julia Coleman.
+Biography: Logan Carroll Berry was born May 8, 1901, in Starke, Bradford County, Florida, to Dr. Ned C. Berry and the former Julia Coleman.
 He was raised in Jacksonville, FL and attended the Staunton Military Academy in Virginia.
 He then attended and graduated from West Point in 1924.

-During WWII, Logan was placed in charge of the Tactics Department at the newly formed school for tank destroyers at Camp Hood, Texas.
-At some point during their training, he was given command of the HQ Company, 6th Tank Destroyer Group and saw them finish their training, eventually shipping out with them on their Atlantic crossing.
-While in England, the unit oversaw marshalling areas in preparation for the Normandy invasion.
-Once in France, he commanded the unit in the Brittany Campaign as part of Task Force A, under the 1st TD Brigade, but was transferred to the 15th Calvary Group when their commanding officer was identified as MIA.
+While in England, the unit oversaw marshaling areas in preparation for the Normandy invasion.
+Once in France, he commanded the unit in the Brittany Campaign as part of Task Force A, under the 1st Tank Destroyer Brigade, but was transferred to the 15th Calvary Group when their commanding officer was identified as MIA (Missing In Action).
 He commanded that unit from August 2 to September 21, 1944.
-He then served on the 3rd Army staff until May, 1945.
-His additional assignments included the Calvary School, CSGC (Command and General Staff College) from 1939-40; Ft.
-Riley, Calvary School Institute; Ft.
-Oglethorpe, 6thCav.; Ft.
-Hood TD School staff; Washington DC; commander, AGF (Army Ground Forces) and Army War College; Ft.
-McNair; Ft.
-Monroe, HQ Combat AGF; Heidelberg, Germany, chief opot, European Campaign; Ft.
-Knox, staff and Faculty, Armor School.
+He then served on the 3rd Army staff until May, 1945, when he is listed as Commanding the 1st Tank Destroyer Brigade again.

 It was many years later, in a letter to a John Baron, dated April 22, 1983; Berry stated that when he was part of the 3rd Army Staff, he headed the Tank Destroyer section of Patton’s Headquarters.
 He also mentions his opinion of George S. Patton Jr.; he thought Patton was a “brilliant commander” and “very easy to work with provided you were disciplined, thorough, aggressive and willing to work hard.”
 After his retirement from the military in 1954, he served as Assistant Director of Civil Defense for the state of Oregon from 1955-63.
 Returning to Fort Lauderdale in the early 60’s, he took a position in the Administrative office at Nova University at its beginning.
 He retired from public service in 1963.
 Logan died on April 26, 1997, at the age of 95, and was buried in the Oaklawn Cemetery in Jacksonville, Florida.